MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-security.md

 The [Kubernetes patch version](aks-upgrade-aks-cluster) includes fixes for security vulnerabilities or major bugs.

 AKS releases new Kubernetes patch versions after an upstream release of a security patch.
 The release can be tracked on [AKS Release Status](aks-release-status).
-Similarly, the AKS release follows SDP and can take up to 24 hours after rollout to be applied to hubs.
+Similarly, the AKS release follows SDP, and it can take up to 24 hours after rollout for the upgrade to be applied to hubs.

 ### 3. Kubernetes minor version (x.30.y)